 Proactive mitigation strategies

-- Exploring regional fulfillment options to reduce shipping distances and fees
+- Investigating and implementing fulfillment solutions to minimize shipping distances and associated costs

 Embracing agility and negotiation

 In the face of heightened peak season surcharges, shippers must embrace agility and proactive negotiation to mitigate the impact on their bottom line.
-By staying informed, exploring alternative solutions, and negotiating favorable terms, businesses can navigate this evolving landscape while maintaining efficient and cost-effective shipping operations.
+By staying informed and exploring alternative solutions, businesses can navigate this evolving landscape while maintaining efficient and cost-effective shipping operations.

 Final thoughts